 No More Exclusions (NME) is a newly established not-for-profit grassroots coalition movement.
-We work on providing advice, and advocacy for those affected.
+We signpost sources of advice and advocacy for those affected.
 We campaign at local and national level on policy and law change.
-We work in partnerships with many organisations and community parent and youth groups.
+We enable young people to lead their own campaigns, to be heard and to steer the direction of the work both within NME and outside of it.
+We work in close partnerships with many organisations, activists and campaigners including community, third sector, parent and youth groups.

-What binds us is our shared vision for education and an apologetic commitment to inclusive education.
+What binds us is our shared vision for education and an unapologetic commitment to free quality inclusive education for all.

 NME has a race equality focus.
 We are working to prevent the escalating number of school exclusions across the country, especially the historically disproportionally-high rate of excluded Black Caribbean and Mixed: White/Black Caribeean children (The Centre for Research in Race and Education 2018).